x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-flow.md

 #### Outbound mail flow (no Edge Transport servers)

-By default, in a new Exchange 2016 organization, there's no Send connector that's configured to send messages to the Internet.
+By default, in a new Exchange Server organization, there's no Send connector that's configured to send messages to the Internet.
 You need to create the Send connector yourself.
 After you do that, Outbound mail flow occurs as described in the following diagram and list.

 ![Outbound mail flow in the transport pipleline (no Edge Transport servers)](../media/a672122e-435c-4e81-bd03-8f1643829e59.png)